Translation disclaimer (Translation disclaimer)

 • Energy Saving Trust.
 For more about the Green Communities programme.
 The South and West Yorkshire office offers free talks and seminars on energy saving.
 You can also phone: 0800 512 012.

 • Friends of the Earth.
-This national environmental charity offers a free daily email service, with handy tips for saving energy at home and work.
+This charity offers a free daily email service, with handy tips for saving energy at home and work.

 • The Carbon Trust.
 You can order free posters and stickers online to promote energy saving activities in your community.

 • Metro.
-The West Yorkshire Passenger Transport Executive provides information about buses and trains operating across the county.
+The WYPTE has information about buses and trains that operate across the county.